 Kuba Ziołek, who was responsible for the idea behind the aforementioned session, is one of the most active characters on the Polish independent music scene.
 He has a degree in philosophy, plays guitar, synthesisers and a sampler, and writes lyrics and sings, although he does not do vocals for Innercity.
 His solo project, Stara Rzeka, gave him recognition all around Europe.
 He used to be a member of a few guitar bands which, as he himself later stated, imitated western bands.
 These days he is keen on entering still stranger collaborations.
 He or the bands that he is/was in record with French guitarist Richard Pinhas and renowned Polish clarinet player Wacław Zimpel.
 At the Unsound festival in 2016 he even performed together with Samo, a group from Tajikistan.
 He is a member of a few groups: Alameda 3 i 5, T’ien Lai, Ed Wood, and Kapital.

-Of course, listing all the bands that the members of Innercity play or played would produce quite a lengthy and varied list, but just to mention a few: Something Like Elvis, Potty Umbrella, Contemporary Noise Sextet, Sing Sing Penelope, Mammoth Ulthana, Grobbing Thristle, Blimp, Dwutysięczny, and Hokei.
+Of course, listing all the bands that the members of Innercity play or played with would produce quite a lengthy and varied list, but just to mention a few: Something Like Elvis, Potty Umbrella, Contemporary Noise Sextet, Sing Sing Penelope, Mammoth Ulthana, Grobbing Thristle, Blimp, Dwutysięczny, and Hokei.

-Coming back to the members, Rafał Iwański is in charge of the percussion section, playing drums, gongs, and many more.
+Coming back to the members, Rafał Iwański is in charge of the percussion section, playing drums, gongs, and much more.
 He sometimes records solo as X-Navi:ET, but he mainly focuses on the band Hati, co-founded with Rafał Kołacki, who is also a member of Innercity.
-He, in turn, plays gongs, bells and percussions, but also woodwind instruments, such as flute and horn.
+He, in turn, plays gongs, bells and percussion, but also woodwind instruments, such as flute and horn.
 His contribution fills Innercity Ensemble’s compositions with a folk and ethnic feeling.
-Also, depending on their input and the way they compose their parts, septet’s music becomes either more rhythmic, or more abstract.
+Also, depending on their input and the way they compose their parts, the septet’s music becomes either more rhythmic, or more abstract.

-Synthesisers are the domain of Artur Maćkowiak, a member of the post-punk scene, who has published solo albums from 2011 on, and is also a curator and animator.
-Wojciech Jachna is a member responsible for trumpet and flugelhorn sounds.
+Synthesisers are the domain of Artur Maćkowiak, a member of the post-punk scene who has published solo albums from 2011 on, and is also a curator and animator.
+Wojciech Jachna is the member responsible for trumpet and flugelhorn sounds.
 He in turn began as a jazz artist, and is, according to Ziołek, the only one in the band that is capable of reading music fluently.
-Electronic avant-garde is also represented in the band, namely by Radek Dziubek, who uses a computer and percussions, sometimes drum machines, but also incorporates various terrain recordings into his tracks.
+Electronic avant-garde is also represented in the band, namely by Radek Dziubek, who uses a computer and percussion, sometimes drum machines, but also incorporates various terrain recordings into his tracks.
 Last but not least, Tomek Popowski, an all-round drummer, who, together with Ziołek played in numerous different bands.
 However, his style is suitable rather for the most ‘noisy’ ones.

 In December 2016, when publisher Instant Classic celebrated its fifth birthday, a vinyl single was released.
-On its B side It’s A Rainy Day Sunshine Girl could be found, a cover of Faust’s song, performed together with Jaśmina Polak, who helped Ziołek with vocal tracks.
+On its B-side It’s A Rainy Day Sunshine Girl could be found, a cover of Faust’s song, performed together with Jaśmina Polak, who helped Ziołek with vocal tracks.

-The band performed on many festivals: Incubate in Tilburg, Experimental and Jazz Music from Poland in London, Unsound in Kraków, Malta in Poznań, Off Festival in Katowice, Jazz Jantar in Gdańsk among many.
+The band has performed on many festivals: Incubate in Tilburg, Experimental and Jazz Music from Poland in London, Unsound in Kraków, Malta in Poznań, Off Festival in Katowice, Jazz Jantar in Gdańsk among many.
 They do not show signs of slowing down, as they already have numerous concerts and festivals scheduled for 2017.